Music

 Features Ronald Jenkees’s remix to the Rocky Song mixed with Dr. King giving his inspiring “Mountaintop” speech on April 3, 1968, the night before his assassination along with an excerpt from his first I Have a Dream speech.
 Check out more from Ronald Jenkees at: http://www.ronaldjenkees.com.
 The original audio of Dr. King’s speech can be found on the vinyl record “…free at last” released by Mowtown in 1968.

-My most popular mix at live shows, DJed from two vinyl decks, this track features Dr. Martin Luther King, Jr.’s first ‘I Have a Dream’ speech delivered in Detroit, Michigan on June 23, 1963 as part of the Great March to Freedom, mixed with Eminem’s “Lose Yourself” from the film 8 Mile.
+My most popular mix at live shows, DJed from two vinyl decks, this track features Dr. Martin Luther King, Jr.’s first ‘I Have a Dream’ speech delivered in Detroit, Michigan on June 23, 1963 as part of the Great March to Freedom.
 The original audio of Dr. King’s speech can be found on the vinyl record The Great March to Freedom released by Mowtown in 1963.

 This was the first mix I made of Dr. King’s A Knock at Midnight Sermon.
 I remixed it to Last Night by Diddy featuring Keyshia Cole.
 The beginning features one of the first lines of Express Yourself by NWA and then Time to Get Ill by the Beastie Boys in dialogue with Dr. King’s refrain of the speech.
 But I found the mix, though on beat, to be a little too light and incongruous with the words King was saying.
 This is one of his famous speeches where he publicly criticized the Vietnam War, about a year before his assassination.
 In this profound sermon, King addresses psychological and ethical issues relevant to our culture today.
 The full audio of this sermon can be found in the collection “A Knock at Midnight.”

 This features the same clip of Dr. King’s A Knock at Midnight Sermon, however, it’s remixed to a much more somber instrumental to compliment the heavy tone King takes for this sermon.
-The track is “Love Me” by Eminem, Obie Trice and 50 Cent on the 8 Mile Soundtrack.
+The track is “Love Me.”
 The full audio of this sermon can be found in the collection “A Knock at Midnight.”

 One of Dr. King’s best speeches, largely forgotten by the younger generation, is Dr. Martin Luther King, Jr.’s “If I Had Sneezed” Speech, here mixed with the instrumental of “My Ghetto Story” by Cham.
 This is one of the crowd favorites when I DJ this off vinyl at live gigs.
 The original audio of Dr. King’s speech can be found on the vinyl record “…free at last” released by Mowtown in 1968.